More research is needed to pinpoint exactly how long it takes CBD oil to exit the body, but early studies offer some insight.

-Additionally, your CBD oil consumptions habits, including frequency, serving size, and method of choice will directly influence how much CBD is delivered to your systems, which in turn will impact how long detectable levels of CBD stay in your system.
+Additionally, your CBD oil consumption habits, including frequency, serving size, and method of choice will directly influence how much CBD is delivered to your systems, which in turn will impact how long detectable levels of CBD stay in your system.

 How Long CBD’s Effects Last

-While hemp-derived CBD oil is non-intoxicating and will not get you high, regular users often say that shortly after taking the supplement they feel “in the flow,” with increased energy and greater focus.
+While hemp-derived CBD oil is non-intoxicating and will not get you high, regular users often say that shortly after taking the product they feel “in the flow,” with increased energy and greater focus.
 Others, however, say they feel that CBD oil provides a heightened feeling of relaxation and calm shortly after ingestion.